bartekkuzma/Classification-of-wine-quality/README.md

 ## About repository

+File <b>Wine quality - classification.ipynb</b> includes whole project.
+It is pretty long, well I decided to move summary section to the beginning of the notebook.
 Some outputs have been cleared due to their enormus length (outputs like random or iterative search, etc.).
+Repository contains also <b>wine.csv</b> dataset.

 ## Authors